 North of Mexico City

-The two big attractions north of Mexico City are both ancient sites: the extraordinary complex at Teotihućan, once the largest metropolis in the Americas and one of Mexico’s most spectacular pre-Hispanic sights; and the lesser-known Tula, the Toltec capital northwest of Teotihuacán, far smaller but home to some truly extraordinary stone statues that have been almost perfectly preserved in a small central plaza.
+The biggest attraction north of Mexico City is the extraordinary complex at Teotihuacán, once the largest metropolis in the Americas and one of Mexico’s most spectacular pre-Hispanic sights.
+Further north, the well-preserved stone statues at Tula also draw visitors.